DrewBarlow/CPPCheckDashboard/cppcyberwebapp/README.md

 #NOTE: there is an issue with the pathing of the files in the /out/index.html you must add a dot (.) infront of each href and src path in the index.html file (this will add the CSS and Javascript)

-	#this occurs for each run of the npm run export
+	#this occurs for each run of the npm run export command

 	#upon successful completion of the command the output will be placed into the out folder and the website can be accessed through clicking the index.html page

 npm run export